 Heading to Glacier National Park with kids?
-This 3-Day Itinerary for exploring Glacier National Park as a family includes the Going-to-the-Sun-Road, West Glacier, Many Glacier, and the Two Medicine areas.
-This is a fantastic park for families with a combination of hiking and driving.
-We visited as part of our American Northwest family road trip in the fall of 2021.
+This 3-day Itinerary for a family vacation in Glacier National Park includes the Going-to-the-Sun-Road, West Glacier, Many Glacier, and the Two Medicine areas.

 This article may contain affiliate links, which means we may earn a small commission if a reader clicks through and makes a purchase.
 As an Amazon Associate, we earn from qualifying purchases.
 All our recommendations are independent and are in no way influenced by any advertiser or commercial initiative.